toastynews/fastText4j/README.md

 # fastText4j

+**This repo switches out the log4j dependency with java util logging.**

 Java port of C++ version of Facebook Research [fastText][fasttext].

 This implementation supports prediction for supervised and unsupervised models, whether they are quantized or not.